Vincent Teresa: Death

 Although Teresa always lived in fear of being murdered by the Patriarca crime family, he died of natural causes.
-In February 1990, he died of kidney failure in Seattle.
+By 1988, Teresa and his wife Blanche were living in poverty at the apartment of his son David in Des Moines, Washington, near Seattle, where he died of kidney failure at the age of 61 on February 21, 1990.
+He was buried at Washington Memorial Cemetery.
 His biographer Thomas C. Renner died a month earlier in January 1990.